Leadership Simplified: Doug Van Dyke

 Perhaps you experience something similar to my friend – an abundance of non-spam emails throwing themselves at your virtual feet and begging for your precious time and attention.
 Just as email can serve as an easy form of communication, it can be a productivity killer when it is voluminous and non-prioritized.

 So what are the email-frustrated and overwhelmed to do?
-Here are four strategies to consider:
+Here are three strategies to consider:

 1. Day Plan.
 In other words, set designated times during the day that you will review and act on your email.
 Four times per day is acceptable, more than that is, well, getting a bit obsessive.
 Nothing should be sent via email that can’t wait three hours anyway.
 Also, resist the urge to scan your emails during non-designated times.
 As such, turn off those devilish pop-up email notification tools.
 Ninety-five percent of the time, all they do is create a distraction that crimps your focus.